Religious and Cultural Considerations for Assessments

 Parents and guardians are encouraged to:

-- As the testing window approaches, talk with school staff about the specific schedule planned for each child's tests (keep in mind schools may not have the full details until a few weeks before testing begins); and
+- As the testing window approaches, talk with school staff about the specific schedule planned for each student's tests (keep in mind schools may not have the full details until a few weeks before testing begins); and